 The house had been lived in until the recent past, and was equipped with adequate heating and plumbing facilities.
 Unfortunately, since it has been empty and the roof not being maintained, serious leaks developed on the south slope of the roof near the bottom.
-The consequence has been the front wall has been particularly badly damaged.
+The consequence has been that the front wall has been particularly badly damaged.
 The rafters' ends are badly damaged and the framing of the front wall is almost completely destroyed.
 The joist ends are rotted where they lay on the front wall girts, and the floor boards correspondingly heavily damaged.
 Serious leaks also developed in the lean-to roof of the addition with consequence that much of its interior is destroyed.
-This is not of great consequence as it is planned to replace the addition with new construction, narrower than what presently exists, but extending into the hillside.
+This is not of great consequence as it is planned to replace the additional with new construction, narrower than what presently exists, but extending into the hill-side.
 It will be 11⁄2 storeys with its ridge at right angles to the main ridge.
-The architect for the new addition and for the restoration of the original part of the house is Mr. Guy Ladd Frost, A.I.A., John Stevens, Architectural Historian, contractor for the restoration is John Sclafani, Form Contracting, Inc., East Northport, New York.
+The architect for the new addition and for the restoration of the original part of the house is Guy Ladd Frost, A.I.A., contractor is John Sclafani, Form Contracting, Inc., East Northport, New York.
+John Stevens is the architectural historian for the original part of the house.